KingdomParadise/KA_fbmessenger/README.md

-# Mazamamedia_fbmessenger
+# konectai_fbmessenger
-Facebook Automessenfer with custom chatbot API
+Facebook Automessenfer with custom chatbot API.
+There must be CHAT_API server running at http://localhost:8000/

 ## Run the Project